 Wearables

 Garmin Connect: Garmin Connect is a digital fitness platform that offers personalized coaching, training plans, and analytics tools for athletes.
 Founded in 1989, Garmin provides fitness tracking solutions, primarily specializing in GPS technology and wearable technology for a variety of activities, indoor and outdoor.
-The company has a valuation of $34.7 billion as of August 2024.
+The company had a market cap of $41.1 billion as of January 2026.
 Garmin Connect does not share public information on the number of users or activities tracked, but Garmin was estimated to account for 9% of the smartwatch market in the United States as of December 2023.

 Compared to Strava, Garmin Connect offers more advanced training and coaching features, providing personalized plans, recovery advice, and insights based on users' fitness levels and goals.
 Meanwhile, Strava provides better social features, making it easy for users to connect with friends, join clubs, and participate in challenges.
 Both apps provide data analysis, but Garmin Connect offers more in-depth insights when used with compatible devices.
 Strava has more integrations with third-party services, while Garmin Connect is more limited in this aspect.
 While Garmin Connect appeals to users who prioritize coaching and in-depth data analysis, Strava caters to users who value community and connectivity.

-Fitbit: Fitbit, founded in 2007, is in the wearable fitness device market.
+Google Fitbit: Fitbit, founded in 2007, is in the wearable fitness device market.
 The company offers a range of fitness trackers and smartwatches that monitor users' activity, sleep, and heart rate.
 Fitbit was acquired by Google in January 2021 for $2.1 billion.
+In March 2024, Fitbit was then rebranded under Google (Google Fitbit), integrating into Google’s native devices like the Google Pixel watch.
 Fitbit's primary focus is on activity and health tracking for users who use the company’s wearable devices, while Strava emphasizes GPS tracking and performance analysis for outdoor activities.
 In August 2024, Fitbit partnered with Strava to sync Fitbit activities, making it a Strava partner as well as a competitor.

 Apple Fitness: Launched in 2015, Apple Fitness is the built-in and default fitness tracking app for Apple Watch and iPhone users.
 It provides an overview of users' daily activity, including step count, calories burned, and exercise minutes.
 In 2020, Apple expanded its offerings with the launch of Apple Fitness+, a subscription-based fitness service that provides guided video workouts across various disciplines, including running, cycling, and strength training.